slatedocs/slate/docs/authentication.md

 Authentication is based on the Client Credentials grant.
-Once you are established as a partner, you will receive a `client_id` and a `client_secret`, which are required to generate tokens and make authenticated requests to the server.
-Valid access tokens are expected it in the headers of each request.
+After being registered as a partner, your oganization will receive a `client_id` and a `client_secret`.
+These keys are required to generate tokens and make authenticated requests to the server.
+Valid access tokens are expected in the headers of each request.

 ## Protocol Access